theresali-apple/web-app/README.md

 **Architecture** as show in Architecture.pdf.

 # How to deploy:
-Please refer to the doc Instruction.pdf which with step by step screenshots.
+Please refer to the doc **Instruction.md** which with step by step screenshots.

 Before testing, you can lower the CPU threshold to 20% so that it is more sensitive to the stress testing.
 And adding port 22 to security group inbound rule, so that you can login to the instance.